iznetsss/Fincheck/README.md

 # FinCheck

 ## Overview
-FinCheck is a web-based personal financial tracking solution designed to simplify budgeting, manage expenses, and provide detailed insights into personal finances.
-It aims to address the complexities of managing finances by offering an intuitive and user-friendly interface for tracking spending, categorizing transactions, and generating visual reports.
-This project was developed as part of a university course in Web Technologies, created by a team of two students.
-The primary goal was to gain hands-on experience in both front-end and back-end development, utilizing technologies such as HTML, CSS, PHP, JavaScript, and MySQL.
-Additionally, the project provided an opportunity to explore and implement security measures to prevent common vulnerabilities like Cross-Site Scripting (XSS) and SQL Injection, ensuring a secure and robust application.
-Through this project, we aimed to deepen our understanding of full-stack development while creating a practical tool for personal financial management.
+FinCheck is a web-based tool designed to make personal finance management easier by simplifying budgeting, tracking expenses, and providing clear insights into financial habits.
+It helps users monitor their spending, categorize transactions, and view detailed visual reports.

+This project was part of a university Web Technologies course and was developed by a team of two students.
+The goal was to gain practical experience in front-end and back-end development using HTML, CSS, PHP, JavaScript, and MySQL.
+The project also focused on implementing security features to protect against common vulnerabilities like Cross-Site Scripting (XSS) and SQL Injection, ensuring the application is both secure and reliable.
+Overall, it was an opportunity to enhance our skills in full-stack development while creating a functional financial management tool.

 ## Features
 - User registration and login.